open-horizon/examples/edge/services/helloworld/README.md

 source horizon/hzn.cfg && mv horizon/keys/*-private.key $HZN_PRIVATE_KEY_FILE
 source horizon/hzn.cfg && mv horizon/keys/*-public.pem $HZN_PUBLIC_KEY_FILE
 ```
-- Push your docker image to your registry and publish your service in the Horizon Exchange and see it there:
+- Have Horizon push your docker image to your registry and publish your service in the Horizon Exchange and see it there:
 ```
 # soon the -k and -K flags will not be necessary
 hzn exchange service publish -f horizon/service.definition.json -k $HZN_PRIVATE_KEY_FILE -K $HZN_PUBLIC_KEY_FILE